USDA-SCINet/scinet-site/sn_collections/_guides/slurm_revised.md

 ---
 title: SLURM Resource Manager
-description: Using SLURM
+description: Using SLURM to manage application jobs on the HPC

 categories: [Use]
 order_number: 40

-#published: false
+published: false

+redirect_from:
+  - /guides/use/running-jobs
+  - /guides/use/resource-allocation

 subnav:
+  - title: Allocation of Cores
+    url: '#allocation-of-cores'
+  - title: Allocation of Memory
+    url: '#allocation-of-memory'
+  - title: Allocation of Time
+    url: '#allocation-of-time'
+  - title: Using SLURM
+    url: '#using-slurm'
+    subnav:
       - title: Interactive Mode
         url: '#interactive-mode'
       - title: Requesting the Proper Number of Nodes and Cores
         url: '#requesting-the-proper-number-of-nodes-and-cores'
       - title: Batch Mode
         url: '#batch-mode'
-    subnav:
-      - title: Serial Job
-        url: '#serial-job'
-      - title: Running a Simple OpenMP Job
-        url: '#running-a-simple-openmp-job'
-      - title: Parallel MPI Job
-        url: '#parallel-mpi-job'
       - title: Recurring Jobs - Scrontab
         url: '#recurring-jobs---scrontab'
-    subnav:
-      - title: Setup
-        url: '#setup'
-      - title: Basics
-        url: '#basics'
-      - title: Example Job
-        url: '#example-job'
-      - title: Helpful Links
-        url: '#helpful-links'
   - title: Useful SLURM Commands
     url: '#useful-slurm-commands'

 ---

+Ceres uses Simple Linux Utility for Resource Management (SLURM) to submit interactive and batch jobs to the compute nodes.
+Requested resources can be specified either within the job script or using options with the  `salloc`,  `srun`, or  `sbatch`  commands.<!--excerpt-->

-To provide better Ceres usage report all Ceres users have been assigned Slurm accounts based on their project groups.
-If you don't have a project, then your default and only Slurm account is sandbox.<!--excerpt--> If you have more than one project, then your default Slurm account is one of the project names.
+All users have been assigned Slurm accounts based on their project groups.
+If you don't have a project, then your default and only Slurm account is sandbox.
+If you have more than one project, then your default Slurm account is one of the project names.
 You can specify a different Slurm account when submitting a job by using “-A <account_name>” option on salloc/srun/sbatch command or adding “#SBATCH -A <account_name>” to the job script.

 To see all your Slurm accounts and your default account at any time, use “sacctmgr -Pns show user format=account,defaultaccount”

 You can change your default Slurm account running slurm-account-selector.sh on the login node.

+Users will run their applications on the cluster in either interactive mode or in batch mode.
+Interactive mode ( `salloc`  or  `srun`  command) is familiar to anyone using the command line: the user specifies an application by name and various arguments, hits Enter, and the application runs.
+However, in interactive mode on a cluster the user is automatically switched from using a login node to using a compute node.
+This keeps all the intense computation off the login nodes, so that login nodes can have all the resources necessary for managing the cluster.
+You should always use interactive mode when you are running your application but not using batch mode. **Please do not run your applications on the login nodes, use the interactive mode.**

+Interactive mode should only be used when interaction is required, for example when preparing or debugging a pipeline.
+Otherwise the batch mode should be used.
+Batch mode requires the user to write a short job script (see examples at section [Batch Mode]({{ site.baseurl }}/guides/use/slurm#batch-mode)) or use the [Ceres Job Script Generator]({{ site.baseurl }}/support/ceres-job-script).

+## Allocation of Cores

+On Ceres hyper-threading is turned on.
+That means that each physical core on a node appears as two separate processors to the operating system and can run two threads.
+The smallest unit of allocation per job is a single hyper-threaded core, or 2 logical cores, corresponding to specifying  `-n 2`  on  `salloc/srun/sbatch`  commands (i.e. jobs cannot access a single hyper-thread within a core).
+If a job requests an odd number of cores (`-n 1, -n 3,`...)
+SLURM will automatically allocate the next larger even number of cores.

+## Allocation of Memory

+Each allocated core comes with a default amount of memory listed in the table above for different SLURM partitions.
+If a job attempts to use more memory than what was allocated to a job it will be killed by SLURM.
+In order to make more memory available to a given job, users can either request the appropriate total number of cores or request more memory per core via the  `--mem-per-cpu`  flag to  `salloc/srun/sbatch`  commands.

+For example, to support a job that requires 60GB of memory in the short partition, a user could request 20 logical cores (`-n 20`) with their default allocation of 3000MB or 2 logical cores with 30GB of memory per core via  `--mem-per-cpu 30GB`.
+Please note that a single hyper-threaded core (2 logical cores) is the smallest unit of allocation.
+Of course, any other mix of memory per core and total number of cores totaling 60GB would work as well depending on the CPU characteristics of the underlying simulation software.

+## Allocation of Time

+When submitting interactive or batch job users can specify time limit by using the  `-t`  (`–time=`) option on  `salloc/srun/sbatch`  commands.
+If the time limit is not explicitly specified, it will be set to the partition's Maximum Simulation Time (see the table above).

+## Using SLURM

-## Interactive Mode
+### Interactive Mode

 A user can request an interactive session on Ceres using SLURM's  `srun`  or  `salloc`  commands.
 The simplest way to request an interactive job is by entering the command  `salloc`:
 ```